evasehr/evasehr/README.md

 - 🌱 Repos with code for classical community analysis of amplicon sequencing data (private)
 - 🌱 A repo for classical transcriptmics analysis (private)

+### Repos within my <a href="https://github.com/MolinLab"> MolinLab page</a> organizationCode
-### Code that has been developed by my students within research projects can also be accessed through my <a href="https://github.com/MolinLab"> MolinLab page</a> organization:
+Here, code is stored that has been developed by my students within research projects.
 This contains

 - 🌱 The repo for the Shiny application Holomics